The free group does not have the finite cover property: Introduction

 Section \ref{CoreMaterial} is the core of our paper.
 Here is where all the technical results are proved.
 In brief, the idea is that we are able to say something about an element that lives in a tower provided that we know the behavior of its images under a test sequence for the tower.

-In section \ref{EnvelopeGraded} we present the graded Diophantine envelope.
+In section \ref{EnvelopeGraded} we present the notion of the {\em Diophantine envelope}.
 A strong tool whose existence has been proved by Sela in \cite{SelaImaginaries}.
-Graded Diophantine envelopes together with Theorem \ref{BoundSolid} are the main pylons of our proof.
+Diophantine envelopes together with Theorem \ref{BoundSolid} are the main pylons of our proof.

 In section \ref{FCP} we bring everything together in order to prove the main results of this paper.